How we choose to raise our herd

 G6S: Our entire herd is G6S Normal, either by direct blood test (through TVMDL on 06/09/2011; & October/November 2013 for Carolina and Misha) or by parentage.

-CAE, CL, Johne’s & Brucella: Our herd has tested NEGATIVE (that’s good) for the following diseases: CAE (Caprine Arthritis Encephalitis), CL (Caseus Lymphadentis), Johne’s Disease, and Brucella.
-We test annually for CAE, our most recent test was February 2016 through BioTracking.
+CAE, CL, Johne’s & Brucella: Our herd has tested NEGATIVE (that’s good) for the following diseases: CAE (Caprine Arthritis Encephalitis), CL (Caseous Lymphadenitis), Johne’s Disease, and Brucella.
+We test annually for CAE.
+See our test results at this link.
 In addition to their Negative test results, our herd is and always has been abscess free, and we have never had any signs of Johne’s.
 Our herd is Closed and our animals do not leave the property unless they require emergency care of a DVM or I feel they require a chiropractic care and those professionals (DVM or chiropractor) are not available for a Farm Call.
 We do not allow visitors to access to our pasture/barn area.

 Closed Herd: We are a closed herd.
 We do not show, instead we participate in Performance Programs available through The American Dairy Goat Association (ADGA): the DHIR (official milk test) and LA (Linear Appraisal), as they are done on the farm.
 Our animals do not leave the property unless they require emergency care of a DVM or I feel they require a chiropractic care and those professionals (DVM or chiropractor) are not available for a Farm Call.
 For biosecurity reasons, we do not allow outside breedings to our bucks.
 We may have some high quality bucklings available for sale or we may have Reservations available.
 We do not offer disbudding service.
 Please contact your local Vet or a breeder in your area.